lady smiling with cash saved on mortgage interest

 4 sure-fire ways to cut mortgage interest

-Since amortization, or P (principal) plus I (interest), is essentially a play on four variables, there are four known ways to cut your mortgage interest of which paying down on the outstanding loan is one.
-There are other ways where the benefits may be less obvious but they can be equally effective if not more.
-We will look at them one by one.
+Since amortization, or P (principal) plus I (interest), is essentially a play on four variables, there are four known ways to cut your mortgage interest of which paying down on the outstanding loan is just one.
+There are other ways where the benefits may be less obvious but they can be equally effective at reducing interest burden.
+We will look at them one by one in this article.

 1. Interest Rate

-It’s not how much you pay now, but how much you could be paying a year or even a few months from now, which makes the most significant difference to your savings.
+It’s not how much you pay now, but how much you could be paying a year from now, which makes the most significant difference to your savings.

 2. Principal Sum